bonitasoft/bonita-doc/md/ldap-synchronizer.md

 **Note**: to use a special character in a properties file, use the Unicode equivalent.
 For example, for à use \\u00E0\.
 You can use a tool such as [native2ascii](http://docs.oracle.com/javase/8/docs/technotes/tools/unix/native2ascii.html) to convert any special characters in the configuration files to Unicode.

-You also need to [configure connection on Bonita BPM Engine](configure-client-of-bonita-bpm-engine.md) for the LDAP Synchronizer.

 ### bonita.properties

 This file defines the connection settings and specifies the account used for user synchronization (requires administration privileges).